Women’s ADHD

 Why Women’s ADHD Visibility Matters

 For a lot of women, the history of ADHD is one of not knowing, getting the wrong diagnosis, and suffering in silence.
+The idea of invisible ADHD came to mind due to the silence from the suffering of women who deals with incorrect diagnosis by their providers.
 This false idea that ADHD is an illness that only affects boys and is linked to hyperactivity has caused many women to go unrecognized, undiagnosed, and misunderstood throughout their lives.

 I am currently preparing to be a clinical psychologist, and my work as one has made me more conscious of how the problem outlined above affects the academic and career performance of many female students and professionals.
 Women with ADHD often do not exhibit the typical symptoms commonly associated with ADHD diagnosis.
 Because of this, individuals could be diagnosed with anxiety disorders or thought of as uninspired, lethargic, irresponsible, and careless persons who don’t work hard enough.

 The basis of this blog is my dedication to social change – one that requires psychology to not just be a science but to fight for equitable treatment.
 It is important to note that there needs to be a fair diagnosis of ADHD, especially in women who have not been properly diagnosed with the condition.
+The dedication for the community prompted me to create the blog Underdiagnosed: ADHD in Women: A Social Change Initiative in Psychology.
 In order for this to happen, we need to focus on how we can incorporate a better understanding of ADHD in women into our research and practice.

 The objective of this blog is simple yet complex.
 Through this medium, I hope to delve deeper into this topic through the lens of both research and clinical practice.